PlexSheep/configs/README.md

 [ ] add options for help, only local installs, complete installs and so on [ ] add vim shortcut to resize splits
 [ ] take a look at autoclosing plugins for nvim
+[ ] Check if :Rustdebug works with regular vim